redpanda-data/connect/resources/docs/README.md

 work across logical CPUs.

-The other way to create parallel processor threads is to configure them inside the [pipeline][pipeline] configuration block, where we can set any number of parallel processor threads independant of how many inputs or outputs we want to use.
+The other way to create parallel processor threads is to configure them inside the [pipeline][pipeline] configuration block, where we can explicitly set any number of parallel processor threads independent of how many inputs or outputs we want to use.
 If the number of inputs is less than or close to the number of processing threads then it is also important to use a [buffer][buffers] in order to decouple those inputs.

 Please refer [to the documentation regarding pipelines][pipeline] for some examples.